Top Model Türkiye

-Top Model Türkiye (Top Model Turkey) was a Turkish reality TV competition produced by D Productions, broadcast by Star TV and part of the Top Model series created by Tyra Banks.
+Top Model Türkiye (Top Model Turkey) is a Turkish reality TV competition produced by D Productions, broadcast by Star TV and part of the Top Model series created by Tyra Banks.
 The show was cancelled after the first season due to low ratings.
-It was won by Selda Car. Şeyma Subaşı and Senem Kuyucuoğlu, two other finalists have gone on to become prominent models with Kuyucuoğlu finishing second at the 2009 Miss Turkey national pageant and representing her nation at the 2009 Miss Universe pageant.
+It was won by Selda Car. Şeyma Subaşı and Senem Kuyucuoğlu, two other finalists, have gone on to become prominent models, with Kuyucuoğlu finishing second at the 2009 Miss Turkey national pageant, and representing her nation at the 2009 Miss Universe pageant.

 The competition

 Auditions were held across several Turkish provinces.
 Out of 20 shortlisted, 12 were selected by the jury to enter the final and moved to a luxury villa in Zekeriyaköy.